moaminsharifi/subtitle-flow/README.md

 2. Create an account or sign in
 3. Navigate to API Keys section
 4. Generate a new API key
-5. Copy and paste it into Subtitle Sync settings
+5. Copy and paste it into Subtitle Flow settings

 > **🔒 Privacy Note**: Your API key is stored locally in your browser and is only used to communicate directly with OpenAI's servers.
 It never passes through our systems.